 - Send a card now and then with $20 or $40.
 No mandate, just cash and love.
 It allows them to go to lunch with a friend, take a kid out for a treat without feeling like it is affecting the family budget.
 It is not waiting for me to ask for help, but it is not overly intrusive, either.

 - “I’m stopping by [whatever] restaurant, what do you guys want?”
 As opposed to, “let me know if I can help.”

 - If you’re a good admin type, step up and… organize food delivery.

 - Say, “I will pick up your kids and take them to school…” and then do that.

-At the Rochlin Law Firm, we have worked with hundreds of people throughout Minnesota seriously injured in car accidents, motorcycle accidents, slip fall cases, dog bites, explosions, defective products, and many other situations.
+At the Rochlin Law Firm, our attorneys have worked with hundreds of people throughout Minnesota seriously injured in car accidents, motorcycle accidents, slip fall cases, dog bites, explosions, defective products, and many other situations.
 Our primary focus is to handle the insurance issues and make sure our clients are fully compensated.
 However, that is only one aspect of the situation after a serious injury.
-It takes a community of family and friends to rally around the injured person and help them get back on their feet.
+It takes a community of family and friends to rally around the injured person, to make a difference and help them get back on their feet.